 It is a phenomenal time to be moving to Hampton Roads.
 Within the last few years, massive investment has occurred in the region, with huge changes to include the opening of The Main and the Waterside District in Norfolk.
 Both of these locations contain a multitude of restaurants, outdoor and rooftop bars, shopping, and a stunning view of the water.
-The area has over a dozen new breweries and distilleries as well.
-Don't forget the numerous other breweries, outdoor activities, boating, hikes, beaches, shopping locals, and remarkable Chesapeake fisheries on your way to Virginia Beach!
+The area has over a dozen new breweries and distilleries, as well, making it the hipster hangout of her sister city Norfolk.